nnmfnwl/dexsetup.cli.installer/doc/session.app.example.md

 ```

 #### Setting up multiple profiles
-  * with dexsetup you can setup any number of profiles just in second!
+  * with dexsetup.framework you can setup any number of profiles just in second!
   * example how to setup profile named `johnsmith`
 ```
 cd ~/dexsetup && ./setup.session.profile.sh johnsmith